Title IX – Sexual Harassment & Misconduct Compliance Overview

 Title IX of the Education Amendments of 1972

 Title IX is an all-encompassing federal law that prohibits discrimination based on the gender of students and employees of educational institutions which receive federal financial assistance.
 The United States Department of Education's Office for Civil Rights (OCR) is in charge of enforcing Title IX.
-It states:

 Title IX Coordinators